de4a-eu/toop-connector-ng/README.md

 # News and Noteworthy

 2020-06-19: release of `2.0.0-rc2`
-* Fixed a regression in `/user/submit/...` API that they accidentally delivered HTTP in case of success
+* Fixed a regression in `/user/submit/...` API that accidentally delivered HTTP 400 in case of success

 2020-06-18: release of `2.0.0-rc1`
 * Integrated the standalone version `tc-jetty` into this repository